ELePhanT1708/fastapi_weather/README.md

 And other reason to not to use scrapy:

-It is requirement to have Windows SDK as Microsoft C++ tool on thr machine and wothout this lib you can't install the lib scapy from pip.
+It is requirement to have Windows SDK as Microsoft C++ tool on the machine and without this lib you can't install the lib scapy from pip.
 And it will be a problem when you will start to work on docker container and have to adjust this requirement within container.

 ## To launch the system